palewire/californiacivicdata.org/_posts/2014-09-24-calaccess-code-convening.markdown

 ## Where you come in

-This project represents a huge milestone for California open data advocates and journalists looking to watch how money influences politics in the state.
-While we're pleased to share what we've done with the world, we still have a lot of work to do.
+This milestone represents a milestone for our team, but we still have a lot of work to do.
 This includes, but is not limited to:

 - Bulletproofing the install process
 - Adding more documentation